-Next steps in strengthening the energy efficiency actions should focus on the shift from carbon heavy energy sources (oil, coal, oil shale) to low-carbon ones (wind, solar, biofuels), often referred to as the 'energy transition.'
+Next steps in strengthening the energy efficiency actions should focus on the shift from carbon heavy energy sources (oil, coal, oil-shale) to low-carbon ones (wind, solar, biofuels), often referred to as the 'energy transition.'
 This term describes the totality of the social, economic, technological and political changes that must be made to shift from a fossil fuel dominated economy towards one with reduced emissions, improved resource efficiency and improved human welfare.
-The energy transition from a fossil fuels dominated economy to a low carbon one has become the critical dimension for European Union energy policy, fuelling its commitment to reduce the carbon intensity of the economy by 43% by 2030 (Clean Energy for all Europeans 2006. p 2).
-The policy target seems ambitious considering that the EU average for greenhouse gas emissions has gradually increased during the past thirty years.
+The energy transition from a fossil fuels dominated economy to a low carbon one has become the critical dimension for European Union energy policy, fuelling its commitment to reduce the carbon intensity of the economy by 43% by 2030 (Clean Energy for all Europeans 2016. p 2).
+The policy target seems ambitious considering that the EU average for greenhouse gas emissions has only decreased ca 25% during the past thirty years and has increased in the past years again.
 Furthermore, the European community has committed to reducing its CO2 emissions up to 80-95% by 2050.
 The EU has in recent years also imposed certain policy instruments and support mechanisms to encourage member states to meet these energy targets and make transition more likely.
 It has certainly worked to some degree, as all the EU member states have made political commitments to shift to renewable energy sources in an effort to achieve EU2020 energy goals.